himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

 That's it.
 We've easily automated setting up the systemd unit file from the previous post using ansible.
 This makes defining and reproducing unit roles very simple.
-In addition, knowing how to use templates in ansible is *very* powerful, so don't be afraid to go crazy.
+In addition, knowing how to use templates in ansible is *very* powerful, and I will definitely by utilizing the much more moving forward.
 Enjoy!